A Buyer’s Guide to AI in Health and Care

 Your contracts should recognise and safeguard the value of the data that you are sharing, and the resources which are generated as a result.

 Where your organisation sends back data to the vendor - whether for the purpose of auditing the product, re-training the model, or potentially developing a new product - you may be contributing to the creation of intellectual property.
 You should take advice early to address this appropriately.
-NHSX’s Centre of Expertise can offer tailored guidance - please contact the Centre at email@example.com.
+NHSX’s Centre for Improving Data Collaboration can offer tailored guidance - please contact the Centre at email@example.com.

 Liability should anything go wrong